test-kitchen/kitchen-azurerm/README.md

 [![Gem Version](https://badge.fury.io/rb/kitchen-azurerm.svg)](http://badge.fury.io/rb/kitchen-azurerm)

-This version has been tested on Windows only, and may not work on OSX/Linux.
+This version has been tested on Windows and OS/X only, and may not work on Linux.

 ## Known issues
-- WinRM support is not complete, Windows machines will not converge.
-They will provision (and destroy) correctly, however.
-- Azure SDK for Ruby has blocking issues on OSX/Linux environments, this is being tracked here: (https://github.com/Azure/azure-sdk-for-ruby/pull/282)
+- Azure SDK for Ruby has blocking issues on Linux environments, this is being tracked here: (https://github.com/Azure/azure-sdk-for-ruby/pull/282)

 ## Quick-start
 ### Installation
-This plugin is distributed as a Ruby Gem.
+This plugin is distributed as a [Ruby Gem](https://rubygems.org/gems/kitchen-azurerm).
 To install it, run:

 ```$ gem install kitchen-azurerm```